jasongrimes/hello-docker/README.md

 This is a simple "hello" application with a JavaScript frontend, a NodeJS API backend, and a database.

-These three basic services are broken into three separate Docker containers:
+The three basic services are broken into three separate Docker containers:

 - `api`: The REST API, served by Node JS.
 (Express, in this example.)
 - `db`: A database.
 (Postgres, in this example.)
 - `web`: The JavaScript frontend (React, in this example), served by Nginx.
 Nginx also reverse proxies for the Node JS server in the `api` container over a private network.
 In production, only the `web` container needs to be publicly accessible on the internet.

-In development environments, use `docker-compose` to run all the containers on the one development host.
+In development environments, use `docker-compose` to run all the containers on one development host.
 In production and testing environments, the containers can all run on a single EC2 instance initially.
 Resource monitoring can indicate what needs to scale and when.

-To scale the app later, the database can be moved into separate EC2 instances or a managed service; multiple api and web containers can be run on different EC2 instances, in different regions; and Cloudflare can be used for (free) load balancing across web containers with round-robin DNS, plus caching, DDoS protection and other security measures.
+To scale the app later, the database can be moved into separate EC2 instances or a managed service; multiple api and web containers can be run on different EC2 instances, in different regions; and Cloudflare can be used for (free) load balancing across web containers with round-robin DNS, along with caching, DDoS protection and other security measures.

 **File organization:**